open-pioneer/trails-openlayers-base-packages/src/packages/map/README.md

 ##### GroupLayer

 A `GroupLayer` contains a list of layers (e.g. `SimpleLayer`, `WMSLayer` or nested `GroupLayer`).
-The visibility of all layers within the group can be controlled via the parent `GroupLayers`.
-The hierarchy of the layers, which results from the (nested) groups, is rendered accordingly in the table of content.
+The visibility of all layers within the group is controlled via the parent group layer(s).
+The hierarchy of the layers, which results from the (nested) groups, is rendered accordingly in the table of contents.

 Example: Create (nested) group layers